rieckpil/progmot/content/post/one-year-course-release.md

 That's also a great way to attract a wider audience as not everybody enjoys learning from courses and rather prefers to read a book on the beach.

 The next online course is also waiting to be created.
-On top of the Stratospheric eBook (From Zero to Production with Spring Boot and AWS), which I've written together with Tom Hombergs and Björn Wilmsmann, we're creating a course.
-Equipped with my learnings from this course launch I can
+On top of the [Stratospheric eBook](https://stratospheric.dev/) (From Zero to Production with Spring Boot and AWS), which I've written together with [Tom Hombergs](https://reflectoring.io/) and [Björn Wilmsmann](https://bjoernkw.com/), we're creating an online course.
+Equipped with my learnings from this course launch I'm looking forward to this project.

 Now it's your turn - go for it and let me know how it worked out!